 There have to be some damage controls to defend margin, but that can’t be the only short-term focus.
 It is time to invest in pricing discipline.
 Your sales team also needs to build commercial long-term fortitude and strength while continuing in maintaining enduring and maintaining healthy and profitable business relationships today and tomorrow.

-In the next installment of this two-part series, we will examine that second key component: We’ll review recommendations for building pricing discipline and improving pricing maturity within an organization.
+In the next installment of this three-part series, we will examine that second key component: We’ll review recommendations for building pricing discipline and improving pricing maturity within an organization.